Botox TMJ in Virginia Beach

 The temporomandibular joint is located on the sides of the head, where the jaw meets the skull.
 This joint is used all day, making it possible to talk, eat, and swallow.
 When the joint is displaced or overworked, you can experience tension headaches and mild to severe pain in the jaw.
 Botulinum Toxin Type A, or Botox, is a muscle-paralyzing agent.
 Injected into the temporalis, frontalis, or masseter, Botox will cause these muscles to temporarily relax, eliminating jaw tension.
 Depending on the severity of TMJ symptoms, including headaches, additional areas may be included during treatment.

-No surrounding areas are affected from the injections.
+No surrounding areas are affected by the injections.
 With Botox TMJ jaw pain, there is no frozen or taut appearance.
 The injections are deep in the jaw muscles, so no one will ever know the injections took place.

 Candidates for TMJ Treatment with Botox